samuelfooks/Skin_Cancer_Detection/README.md

 ## Getting Started
 First download the dataset from https://www.kaggle.com/kmader/skin-cancer-mnist-ham10000

-After doing some Exploratory Data Analyis, create a metadata csv Run the model.py file, choosing the appropriate parameters(oversampling, base_model, etc) Once you have a trained model, check through the evaluation metrics and also check to see that it can make predictions from the saved test csv files
+After doing some Exploratory Data Analyis, create a metadata csv.
+Run the model.py file, choosing the appropriate parameters(oversampling, base_model, etc)  Once you have a trained model, check through the evaluation metrics and also check to see that it can make predictions from the saved test csv files.

-Then deploy the model in App.py, locally or online
+Then deploy the model in App.py, locally or online.

-Enjoy
+Enjoy!

 ### Dependencies